vikk777/simple-socket-wrapper/README.md

 At this moment server can perform one task only - it sends to client information about itself system.

 But library Sockets is planned develop.

+Files client.cpp and server.cpp are example of using this library.